2011 Green Chemistry Awards

 Eliminating 199 million lb of hazardous chemicals and solvents, saving more than 21 billion gal of water, and avoiding 57 million lb of carbon dioxide emissions: Those are a few of the annual benefits derived from the technologies implemented by the past 82 winners of the Presidential Green Chemistry Challenge Awards.
-Now, five new winners of the presidential award and two of an affiliated student award were crowned during a ceremony held on June 20 in Washington, D.C.
+Now, five new winners of this national award have been named.
+They were honored during a ceremony held on June 20 in Washington, D.C.

-The competitive awards program, administered by the Environmental Protection Agency and sponsored in part by the American Chemical Society, provides national recognition for incorporating the principles of green chemistry and green engineering into the design, manufacture, and use of chemical products and processes to help achieve federal pollution-prevention goals.
+The competitive awards program, administered by the Environmental Protection Agency and sponsored in part by the American Chemical Society, recognizes efforts to incorporate the principles of green chemistry and green engineering into the design, manufacture, and use of chemical products and processes to help achieve federal goals for pollution prevention.
 This year’s winners, selected by a panel convened by ACS’s Green Chemistry Institute, described their technologies during lectures at the concurrent 15th Annual Green Chemistry & Engineering Conference.

 Among the 2011 award winners is organic chemist Bruce H. Lipshutz of the University of California, Santa Barbara, who received the Academic Award for creating a low-cost designer surfactant that allows most common transition-metal-catalyzed organic reactions to be carried out in water at room temperature.

-Industrial biotechnology firm BioAmber, headquartered in Minneapolis, garnered the Small-Business Award for developing a biosynthetic route to succinic acid at lower cost than existing petroleum-based routes.
+Industrial biotechnology firm BioAmber, which has headquarters in Plymouth, Minn., garnered the Small Business Award for developing a biosynthetic route to succinic acid at lower cost than existing petroleum-based routes.

-Paints and coatings specialist Sherwin-Williams Co. won the Designing Greener Chemicals award for creating a family of water-based alkyd paints using soybean oil and recycled polyethylene terephthalate as raw materials, which significantly reduces volatile organic compound emissions.
+Paints and coatings specialist Sherwin-Williams Co. won the Designing Greener Chemicals Award for creating a family of water-based acrylic alkyd paints using soybean oil and recycled polyethylene terephthalate as raw materials, which significantly reduces volatile organic compound emissions.

-Industrial biotechnology company Genomatica, based in San Diego, took home the Greener Synthetic Pathways Award for inventing a low-cost microbial fermentation route to make the commodity chemical 1,4-butanediol from renewable carbohydrate feedstocks.
+Industrial biotechnology company Genomatica, based in San Diego, took home the Greener Synthetic Pathways Award for inventing a low-cost microbial fermentation technology, which it is using to make the commodity chemical 1,4-butanediol from renewable carbohydrate feedstocks.

 “Finally, they allow us to show the general public how important chemistry is in solving global problems,” Jackson continued.
 “Steadily, we are inching forward toward a sustainable society because of this impressive research.”